-The Fling & "9 Reasons You Should Eat Dark Chocolate Every Single Day"
+SMRC's Fling: Reasons You Should Eat Dark Chocolate Every Day

 Rest assured, Telluride’s San Miguel Resource Center did not plant this story.
-In actual fact Julie R. Thomson, Senior Editor, Taste – you can’t make this stuff up – of the Huffington Post wrote the blog on February 1, just 10 days before the 22nd annual Chocolate Lover’s Fling.
-At the Fling – one of the most, if not THE most, important public fundraiser of the year for the nonprofit because of the discretionary funds raised at the event – regional chefs compete for prizes for the decadent, phantasmagorical confections they create just for the party.
-Which turn out to be good for you.
+In actual fact Julie R. Thomson, Senior Editor, Taste – you can’t make this stuff up – of the Huffington Post wrote the blog last year, but facts remain facts.
+The San Miguel Resource Center’s Chocolate Lover’s Fling is one of the most, if not THE most, important public fundraisers of the year for the nonprofit because of the discretionary funds raised at the event.
+Regional chefs compete for prizes for the decadent, phantasmagorical confections they create just for the party – which turn out to be good for you.
 Read on.
-(And support the Resource Center by attending the Fling.
-Tickets available at Two Skirts and online at http://smrcco.org)

 Those of us who love chocolate don’t really need an excuse to eat it every day ― having a bar stashed in the kitchen is reason enough.
 But if you’re one of those chocolate lovers who feels a little bad about your habit, we have great news for you: eating dark chocolate with a high cocoa percentage is a part of a healthy diet.
 Some would even say that it’s a beneficial part of your daily diet.

 If you’re looking to validate your sweet habit, behold, here are nine reasons you should feel good about your dark chocolate obsession.

 1. Dark chocolate just makes you happy.
 Not just because it tastes so dang good ― which definitely helps ― but because it contains tryptophan.
 Tryptophan is an amino acid that’s used by the brain to make serotonin, the neurotransmitter that makes us feel happiness.